RWS/studio-api-docs/apiconcepts/translationmemory/doing_translation_memory_lookups.md

-Doing Translation Memory Lookups
+# Doing Translation Memory Lookups
-==

-The most common operation performed on a translation memory involves looking up whole segments or searching single words/expressions through a concordance search.
-This chapter will show to you how to perform TM lookups programmatically.
-The aim is to develop a simplified application that searches a selected TM for a particular string.
-The application should be configurable to perform e.g. a normal segment search or a concordance search:
+The most common TM operations involve looking up whole segments or searching for single words and expressions with a concordance search.
+This chapter explains how to perform TM lookups programmatically.
+The goal is to build a simple application that searches a selected TM for a specific string.
+You can configure the application to run either a normal segment search or a concordance search.

-Add a New Class
+## Add a New Class
---

-Add a new class called ```TmLookup``` to your project.
-Then implement a function called ```SearchForText```, which takes the TM file name and path, the search string and the search mode (i.e. segment lookup or concordance search) as parameters.
-This function can be called as shown in the example below:
+Add a new class named `TmLookup` to your project.
+Then implement a method named `SearchForText()` that takes the TM path, the search text, and the search mode as parameters.
+Call it as shown below:

 # [C#](#tab/tabid-1)
 ```cs